While it’s known for its gorgeous coastline, high-end shopping, and general glamour, La Jolla restaurants are among the best in San Diego.

 La Jolla Village • Mexican Street Food • $$

 What to order: Start off with one of their unique guacamoles—the Nogada is a good one as long as there are no nut allergies.
-For tacos, there are basics like Al Pastor and Carnitas, and then more unique options like Maine Lobster, Chicken Verde or Zucchini and Cactus.
+For tacos, there are basics like Al Pastor and Carnitas, and then more unique options like Maine Lobster and Mushroom.
+They also have the traditional battered and fried Baja Fish Tacos that San Diego is famous for.
 Kids can get a combo of two mix-and-match tacos and an agua fresca (flavored water).

 Address: 1026 Wall St, La Jolla, CA 92037

 El Pescador started as a small fish market in the 1970s and now has a full menu of prepared seafood.
-It’s known for having some of the freshest fish around, and beloved by natives and visitors alike.
-Whether you want a sandwich, a salad, a burrito, some tacos, or a full-on plate of food with sides, if it’s got fish in it, you can get it here.
-It’s a casual spot, but no hole-in-the-wall; this counter-order spot is clean, spacious, and polished.
-In addition to prepared food, they still have a functioning fish market if you want to cook something yourself later.
+It’s known for having some of the freshest fish around and beloved by natives and visitors alike.

 Address: 634 Pearl St, La Jolla, CA 92037

 Piatti is a charming Italian eatery in the heart of La Jolla Shores by the beach.
 In addition to lunch and dinner, you can join them for a full Italian-style breakfast.
 Everything on the mouthwatering menu is amazing, but the dipping sauce for the fresh bread is what you’ll be dreaming about for the next few nights.